 Curious about heat pumps?
 Or maybe you are wondering if a heat pump is right for your home or business?
 Check out our short informative video or peruse the categories below to learn all about heat pumps.
 And if you have questions that this page didn't answer, give us a call at 907.463.6303.
+You can also learn more about heat pumps by exploring this guidebook from Thermalize Juneau.

 AEL&P strives to provide information that allows our customers to make well informed decisions related to the efficient use of electricity, which allows us to get the greatest value out of Juneau’s electric system.
 Many of the energy questions we get at AEL&P relate to space heating.
 Most space heat in Juneau is provided by heating oil or electric resistance, but recently more and more customers are choosing to install heat pumps.